MarkusBordihn/BOs-Material-Elements/armor-tools-weapons/README.md

 It use the material and elements from [Bo's Material Elements][material-elements] for crafting, but supports other material and elements from other mods as well.

-## Version 3.x notes

-The version 3.x and higher is separated by use-cases to allow any easier integration.

-**Before you upgrade from version 2.x please make sure to create a backup and install the additional mods like [Material Elements: Decorative][material-elements-decorative] before re-loading the world.**

 ## Item Overview 👁️‍🗨️

 ### 🛡️ Armor